yyang768osu/al-folio/_posts/2022-03-05-neural-network-quantization.md

 **Debug steps**

-* Check 32 bit fixed point model matches performance with floating point model or not
+* Check if 32-bit fixed-point model matches performance with floating-point model or not
-  * A bit-width gives very high precision and should match floating point model
+  * bit-width of 32 gives very high precision and should match floating point model
   * If does not match, check correctness of range learning module and quantizer.
 * Identify which one is the major cause of performance degradation: weight quantization or activation quantization
-  * (A) Apply 32 bit quantization for weight and targeted bit-width for activation
+  * (A) Use bit-width of 32 for weight quantization and the targeted bit-width for activation quantization
-  * (B) Apply 32 bit quantization for activation and targeted bit-width for weight
+  * (B) Use bit-width of 32 for activation quantization and the targeted bit-width for weight quantization
-  * Once we confirm which one is for problematic, we can further identify which layer(s) are the bottleneck
+  * Once we identify which one is more problematic, we can further identify which layer(s) are the bottleneck
-    * We can conduct leave-one-out analysis by quantizing all but one certain layer
+    * We can conduct leave-one-out analysis by quantizing all but one layer
     * and/or add-one-only analysis by quantizing only a single layer
 * If weight quantization causes accuracy drop
   * Apply CLE as a preprocessing step before quantization
   * Apply per-channel quantization if it is supported by the target hardware
-  * Apply Adaround if there is a small representative unlabeled dataset available
+  * Apply AdaRound if there is a small representative unlabeled dataset available
   * Apply bias-correction if the dataset if not available, but there is BN, which captures some data statistics
 * If activation quantization causes accuracy drop
   * Apply CLE that also takes activation range into account [[Meller et al. 2019]](#meller_et_al_2019) before quantization
   * Apply different range estimate methods (MSE is recommended, but for logit activation, cross-entropy based method can be applied)
 * Visualize the range/distribution for problematic tensors
-  * Break down the range/distribution per-channel, per-dimension, and/or per-token
+  * Break down the range/distribution per-channel, per-dimension, and/or per-token (in sequence models)
-  * Set quantization to larger bit-width if permitted by hardware.
+  * Set quantization to a larger bit-width for problematic layers if permitted by hardware.
 E.g., changing certain layers from 8-bit to 16-bit.
-Having heterogenous bit-width across layer is also often referred to as mixed-precision.
+Having heterogenous bit-width across different layers is also often referred to as mixed-precision.
   * Apply QAT

 **Final Pipeline may look like the following**